jasmingacic/terraform-provider-nks/examples/keysets/README.md

 }
 ```

-For instructions for obtaining credentials for Azure visit [this link](https://stackpointcloud.com/community/tutorial/how-to-create-auth-credentials-on-azure)
+For instructions for obtaining credentials for AKS visit [this link](https://stackpointcloud.com/community/tutorial/how-to-create-auth-credentials-on-azure)

 ## Adding a cloud provider keyset for AWS